About this course

-- Capacity for independent critical thought, rational inquiry and self-directed learning and research
+- The capacity for independent critical thought, rational inquiry and self-directed learning and research;

-- Appreciation of social and cultural diversity from a regional to a global context
+- An appreciation of social and cultural diversity from a regional to a global context;

-- Ability to participate effectively as a member of a team
+- An ability to participate effectively as a member of a team; and

-- Ability to plan work, use time effectively and manage small projects
+- An ability to plan work, use time effectively and manage small projects.

 The Melbourne Experience enables our Graduates to become: